MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ml_client = MLClient.from_config(DefaultAzureCredential())
 ```

-If your configuration runs outside a Machine Learning compute instance, you need to specify the workspace where the endpoint is deployed:
+If your configuration runs outside an Azure Machine Learning compute instance, you need to specify the workspace where the endpoint is deployed:

 ```python
 from azure.ai.ml import MLClient